DK26/the-rust-offline-book/src/introduction.md

 > **CONTRIBUTION NOTICE**:
 > As this book is open-source, feel free to create pull requests and add or extend support
 > for other platforms as well.

+---

+> **AUTHOR NOTES**:
+> As I write this book, I am also learning what could be the simplest most effective way to achieve the goal of having to run an offline Rust environment.
+At this stage, it is very likely to change often.
+In fact, currently I find the tool `romt` to be most efficient for the job and consider building the first manuals on top of it.
+Although `romt` introduce its own very detailed manuals, it is my goal to bring forth the most basic and important essence for achieving this.